-6.1.2 Case 2: No Shortening: "Erosional Collapse"
+Case 2: No Shortening: "Erosional Collapse"

-If erosion is intense (with values of k of the order of $10^4 \text{ m}^2/\text{y}$) while shortening is slow, the topography of the range vanishes rapidly.
-In this case, isostatic readjustment compensates for only a fraction of denudation and the elevation in the lowland increases as a result of overall crustal thickening (Fig. 5b).
-Although the gravitational collapse of the crustal root also contributes to the decay of the range, we dubbed this regime "erosional", or "surface" collapse.
-The time constant associated with the decay of the relief in this regime depends on the mass diffusivity.
-For $k = 10^4 \text{ m}^2/\text{y}$, denudation rates are of the order of 1 mm/y at the beginning of the experiment and the initial topography was halved in the first 5 My.
-For $k = 10^3 \text{ m}^2/\text{y}$ the range topography is halved after about 15 My.
-Once the crust and Moho topographies have been smoothed by surface processes and subsurface deformation, the system evolves towards the regime of homogeneous thickening.
+If erosion is intense (with values of k of the order of $10^4 \text{ m}^2/\text{y.}$) while shortening is slow, the topography of the range vanishes rapidly.
+In this case, isostatic readjustment compensates for only a fraction of denudation and the elevation in the lowland increases as a result of overall crustal thickening (Fig. 8).
+Although the gravitational collapse of the crustal root

+Fig. 9 Tests of stability of the coupled "mountain growth" regime.
+Shown are the topography uplift rate at the axis (x = 0) of the range, for various deviations of the coefficient of erosion, k, and of the horizontal tectonic strain rates, $\partial \varepsilon{xx}/\partial t$, from the values of the most stable reference case "1", which corresponds to the mountain growth experiment from the Fig. 8 (bottom).
+Feedback between the surface and subsurface processes maintains the mountain growth regime even for large deviations of k_s have been smoothed by surface processes and subsurface deformation, the system evolves towards the regime of homogeneous thickening.

-6.1.3 Case 3: Dynamically Coupled Shortening and Erosion: "Mountain Growth"
+Case 3: Dynamically Coupled Shortening and Erosion: "Mountain Growth"

 In this set of experiments, we started from the conditions leading to the "subsurface collapse" (significant shortening rates), and then gradually increased the intensity of erosion.
 In the experiments where erosion was not sufficiently active, the range was unable to grow and decayed due to subsurface collapse.
-Yet, at some critical value of k, a regime of dynamical coupling was reached, in which the relief of the range was growing in a stable and localized manner (Fig. 5b, bottom).
-Similarly, in the other set of experiments, we started from the state of the "erosional collapse", kept the rate of erosion constant, and gradually increased the rate of shortening.
-At low shortening rates, erosion could still erase the topography faster then it was growing, but at some critical value of the shortening rate, a coupled regime was reached (Figs. 5a, 5b).
-In the coupled regime, the lower crust was flowing towards the crustal root (inward flow) and the resulting material in-flux exceeded the amount of material removed from the range by surface processes.
-Tectonic uplift below the range then could exceed denudation (Fig. 5) so that the elevation of the crest was increasing with time.
+Yet, at some critical value of k, a regime of dynamical coupling settled, in which the relief of the range was growing in a stable and localised manner (Fig. 8, bottom).
+Similarly, in the other set of experiments, we started from the state of the "erosional collapse", kept the rate of erosion constant and gradually increased the rate of shortening.
+At low shortening rates, erosion could still erase the topography faster then it was growing, but at some critical value of the shortening and $\partial \varepsilon{xx}/\partial t$ (curves 2, 3) from the equilibrium state (1).
+Cases 4 and 5 refer to very strong misbalance between the denudation and tectonic uplift rates, for which the system starts to collapse.
+These experiments suggest that the orogenic systems may be quite resistant to climatic changes or variations in tectonic rates, yet they rapidly collapse if the limits of the stability are exceeded rate, a coupled regime settled (Figs. 7, 8).
+In the coupled regime, the lower crust was flowing towards the crustal root (inward flow) and the resulting material influx exceeded the amount of material removed from the range by surface processes.
+Tectonic uplift below the range then could exceed denudation (Figs. 7, 8, 9, 10) so that the elevation of the crest was increasing with time.
 We dubbed this regime "mountain growth".
 The distribution of deformation in this regime remains heterogeneous in the long term.
-High strains in the lower and upper crust are localized below the range allowing for crustal thickening (Fig. 5a).
+High strains in the lower and upper crust are localized below the range allowing for crustal thickening (Fig. 7).
 The crust in the lowland also thickens owing to sedimentation but at a smaller rate than beneath the range.
-Figure 5b shows that the rate of growth of the elevation at the crest, dh/dt (x=0), varies as a function of time allowing for mountain growth.
-It can be seen that "mountain growth" is not monotonous and seems to be very sensitive, in terms of surface denudation and uplift rate, to small changes in parameters.
-However, it was also found that the coupled regime can be self-maintaining in a quite broad parameter range, i.e., erosion automatically accelerates or decelerates to compensate eventual variations in the tectonic uplift rate (Fig. 5c).
-Figure 5c shows that the feedback between the surface and subsurface processes can maintain the mountain growth regime even for large deviations of k_s and $\partial \varepsilon{xx}/\partial t$ from the equilibrium state.
-These deviations may cause temporary oscillations in the mountain growth rate (curves 2 and 3 in Figure 5c) that are progressively damped as the system finds a new stable regime.
-These experiments suggest that orogenic systems may be quite resistant to climatic changes or variations in tectonic rates, yet they may very rapidly
+Figure 8 shows that the rate of growth of the elevation at the crest, dh/dt (x = 0), varies as a function of time allowing for mountain growth.
+It can be seen that "mountain growth" is not monotonic and seems to be very sensitive, in terms of surface denudation and uplift rate, to small changes in parameters.
+However, it was also found that the coupled regime can be self-maintaining in a quite broad parameter range, i.e., erosion automatically accelerates or decelerates to compensate eventual variations